Claude Code Ignores Your Audit Report

 1. The report is long; Claude skimmed and formed its own summary

-Once a report exceeds ~2 pages, Claude can’t hold every item with full fidelity.
-It summarizes mentally and works from the summary — same lossy-summary problem as broken context, except self-inflicted from the start.
+Once a report exceeds ~2 pages, Claude can’t hold every item with full fidelity in working attention.
+It summarizes the input and works from that summary — the same lossy-summary problem as a compacted context window, except self-inflicted from the first turn.

 How to spot it: Ask Claude to “list every item in the report, numbered.”
 Compare to the actual report.
 Missing items reveal what got summarized away.